besson/stackoverflow-analytics/reports/years_current_job_prediction.md

 * `differentRoles = 7`

 In this case, the candidate is more than 1 year in the current job when these conditions happen:
-* Not looking for a new job
+* Looking for a new job
 * Have good experience (at least 5 coding as a professional)
 * Assume different job roles